monayemkhan/heart-care-react-authentication/README.md

 **Note:  Firebase Authentication are used for user Authentication and Authorization**

-This About component can show up the About data and Teacher data as well. user can shaw 3 data updated
+This about component can show up the About data and data as well. user can shaw 3 data updated